ruzickap/k8s-harbor/docs/part-08/README.md

   Warning  Failed     12s (x2 over 13s)  kubelet, ip-192-168-31-245.eu-central-1.compute.internal  Error: ImagePullBackOff
 ```

 You are not able to run docker images with "High" security issues.
+You can see
+the error message: `The severity of vulnerability of the image: "high" is equal
+or higher than the threshold in project setting: "high".`

 ## Project RBAC settings